DOI10.47051/EHGA5806

 Etymology: The name Caiman is thought to have originated from Cariban languages, specifically from the word acayouman, which is the name Arawak peoples may have used to refer to these reptiles.
 The name crocodilus is apparently classical Latin for crocodile and is derived from the Greek word krokodeilos.20

 See it in the wild: Spectacled Caimans can be seen reliably in well-preserved water systems throughout the Ecuadorian Amazon, particularly along the rivers Tiputini and Cuyabeno.
-They are most easily found at night by detecting their bright orange eye-shine.
+They are most easily found at night by detecting their bright orange eye-shine with the aid of a flashlight.
 However, in most areas, individuals are becoming increasingly wary of human presence,8 fleeing when approached.

 Special thanks to Mariah Healey for symbolically adopting the Spectacled Caiman and helping bring the Reptiles of Ecuador book project to life.